Hash House Harriers: Trail types

 There are two types of trails.
 "Live trails" are laid by hares who are given a head start, while "dead trails" are pre-laid hours or days before the hash begins.
 Live trails and dead trails are also known as "live hare" and "dead hare" trails, respectively.
-Live trails are closer to the original "hare and hound" tradition, with the intent of the pack being to catch the hare rather than making it to the end, and are more common in the United States, while the rest of the world tends toward dead trails.
+Live trails are closer to the original "hare and hounds." tradition, with the intent of the pack being to catch the hare rather than making it to the end, and are more common in the United States, while the rest of the world tends toward dead trails.